Sweet Dog

 • Ferocious scratching, the dog can't settle and is wearing his skin raw

-• A round patch of missing hair with a «mark» that has appeared on a person in the household (suspected ringworm)
+• A round patch of missing hair together with a “mark” that has appeared on a human in the household (suspected ringworm)

 • A new lump or mass under the skin